Nutmeg Review – are they the right investment for you?

 Nutmeg is the most well established brand in the UK when it comes to managed tracker portfolios.
 Since it launched in 2011 it has become one of a growing band of robo-adviser propositions which have come to the market.
 One such robo-advice proposition is Moneyfarm which launched in the UK after successfully becoming one the largest digital investment firms in Europe.
 I compare Moneyfarm's charges and performance against Nutmeg's in my Moneyfarm review.
 Moneyfarm is cheaper, has no minimum investment amount and has achieved better investment performance than Nutmeg .
-At present Moneyfarm also have an exclusive offer that means it will run the first £15k of your money free of any management charge for the 1st year.
+At present Moneyfarm also have 2 exclusive offers that mean it will run the first £15k of your money free of any management charge for the 1st year and if you choose to invest £20k or more there will be no management charges for the first 2 years.
 Nutmeg doesn't come even close to matching this level of low cost management (they charge 0.75%) so for that reason I'd favour Moneyfarm over Nutmeg at the moment.
 However, Moneyfarm do not yet offer a pension product so if you want to invest via a pension, rather than a Stocks and Shares ISA or plain investing account, then stick with Nutmeg.

 If you would rather pick your investment funds yourself, rather than have someone run it for you, then you could use a fund platform such as Hargreaves Lansdown or Vanguard Investor.
 Read our full Hargreaves Lansdown review and Vanguard review for more information.
 The former is the market leader and offers the widest range of funds which can be held in their ISA, Lifetime ISA or Vantage SIPP.
 While Vanguard provides one of the cheapest ways to build a bespoke portfolio of tracker funds.
 If you like the idea of picking your own funds using a fund platform like Hargreaves Lansdown but don't know where to start then have a look at our 80-20 Investor service which empowers DIY investors to make their own investment decisions.